-Invest early in growing AAPI communities: By expanding our Alliance for Civic Engagement network we are strengthening our collective power to ensure our voices are heard and our needs and concerns are addressed.
+Invest early in growing AAPI communities: By expanding our Alliance for Civic Empowerment network we are strengthening our collective power to ensure our voices are heard and our needs and concerns are addressed.

 Build a pipeline for future community leaders: There is an awakening of AAPI activists, young and young-in-spirit, across the country.
-Your support will enable APIAVote to tap into this new generation of leaders and support their ability to build power through community.
+Your support will enable APIAVote to tap into this new generation of leaders and support their ability to build power through community organizing.

-Combat mis and dis-information: In many parts of our AAPI community mis and dis information is not being monitored or countered with fact or honest reporting.
+Combat mis- and disinformation: In many parts of our AAPI community mis- and disinformation is not being monitored or countered with factual or honest reporting.
 Your support helps us strengthen the infrastructure to address this threat.

 Meet this moment: APIAVote is the leading nonpartisan, nonprofit dedicated to increasing civic engagement in our AAPI communities.
-As our numbers and power grows APIAVote needs your support to serve our growing and diverse needs.
+As the AAPI community’s numbers and power expands, APIAVote needs your support to serve their growing and diverse needs.

 APIAVote is the nation’s leading nonpartisan nonprofit dedicated to promoting civic engagement in Asian American and Pacific Islander (AAPI) communities.
 Since 2007, our action-driven organization has built a nationwide network of community-based organizations that has led local, state, and national initiatives ensuring AAPIs are represented and heard.
 Our work focuses on:

-Getting AAPIs to be counted in the US Census, registered to vote, and out to vote while also protecting the freedom to vote so that they can use their collective voices to advocate on issues important to them.
+Getting AAPIs registered to vote, out to vote, and counted in the US Census while also protecting the freedom to vote so that they can use their collective voices to advocate on issues important to them.